$1.35 million raised for flood mitigation projects in Lake Christine Fire burn scar

 Recommended Stories For You

-The U.S. Forest Service also has done an extensive assessment of flooding and debris flow potential on the nation forest and it has undertaken mitigation work on the land it manages.
+The U.S. Forest Service has also did an extensive assessment of flooding and debris flow potential on the nation forest and it has undertaken mitigation work on the land it manages.

 The construction funds must be spent within 220 days of the pact being finalized.
-Basalt Town Council will vote on two ordinances related to the intergovernmental agreement Tuesday.
+The Basalt Town Council will vote on two ordinances related to the intergovernmental agreement on Tuesday.

 The NRCS will cover another $123,000 in technical administration of the project.